barchart/events-public/packages/sdk-js/docs/content/concepts/event_capture.md

 As events occur, they are transmitted to the backend.

+## Environments

+Two environments exist.
+Here are the hostnames:

+* **staging** — used for testing purposes @ events-stage.aws.barchart.com
+* **production** — used to store "real" data @ events.aws.barchart.com

 ## Event Gateway

-If you are using the SDK, the ```EventGateway``` class handles communication with the remote service on your behalf, obtain an instance as follows:
+If you are using the SDK, the ```EventGateway``` class handles communication with the remote service on your behalf.
+Connect to the appropriate environment, as follows:

 ```js
 const EventGateway = require('@barchart/events-client-js/lib/gateway/EventGateway');